Reliving history in Washington D.C.

 Lincoln Memorial Evening view from Lincoln Memorial.

-Finally, my favorite one.
-Lincoln Memorial is the magnificent western ending of The Mall.
-The imposing statue of Lincoln gazes upon the awed visitors.
+I end the evening at Lincoln Memorial, the magnificent western ending of The Mall where the imposing statue of Lincoln gazes upon the awed visitors.

 Lincoln Memorial Lincoln Memorial.

-As I watched the sunset from the stairs, I stood next to the stone engraved with the name of Martin Luther King.
+I sit on the stairs, next to the stone engraved with the name of Martin Luther King.
 This was the place where he delivered his famous speech “I have a dream” in 1963.
+History isn’t some dusty textbook, it’s alive, and it’s staring me in the face.

 Comments